 'Arbitration infrastructure in the Caribbean region' examines the extent to which countries in the region have established the necessary infrastructure to capitalise on the demand for international arbitration in this part of the world.
-This entails the extent to which those legal systems' arbitration laws are up-to-date and the extent to which they mirror international best practice as reflected in the UNCITRAL Model Law on International Commercial Arbitration 1985.
+This entails the extent to which those legal systems' arbitration laws are up-to-date and the extent to which they mirror international best practice as reflected in the UNCITRAL Model Law on International Commercial Arbitration 1985, with amendments as adopted in 2006.
 It also examines the extent to which Caribbean jurisdictions have ratified the New York Convention 1958, under which successful parties can enforce awards in this treaty's 150 plus contracting states.